 Can I skip broiling at the end?

 Totally!
-It won't have the crispy little burnt ends that we all love but it will still be absolutely delicious.
-The flavor is there whether it's crispy or not.
-That being said, for the love of god - crisp it up!
-The texture and added flavor from the broiling is totally worth it.
+It won’t have crispy little burnt ends but it will still be delicious.
+The flavor is there whether it’s crispy or not.
+That being said, do yourself a favor and crisp it up!
+It will taste much better The texture and added flavor from the broiling is totally worth the few minutes and pan it takes to get truly crispy carnitas.

-You can line the pan with foil for easy clean up if you want but I normally just soak the pan right away and it comes right off without wasting any foil.
+You can line the pan with aluminum foil for easy clean up if you want but I normally just soak the pan right away and it comes right off.
 The option is yours though.

 Ingredients